Available with Standard or Advanced license.

 To extend the types of assets in the domain network feature classes, a rich feature classification must be configured using subtypes and domains.
 Two system-provided fields are included as part of the default schema for utility network classes.
 Subtypes are configured on the Asset group field, and attribute domains are created and assigned per subtype on the Asset type field.

-Each network class, except SubnetLine, has a requirement that a coded value attribute domain must be assigned on the Asset type field for each subtype (asset group).
+Each network class in a traditional domain network, except SubnetLine, requires a coded value attribute domain to be assigned on the Asset type field for each subtype (asset group).
 This is enforced when enabling the network topology.
-This level of classification is used in many of the Utility Network tools for configuration and recorded in the network properties.
-Network properties such as connectivity and association rules, network categories, and terminal configurations are defined for network classes and tables using the asset group and asset type fields.
+This level of classification is used for configuration with many of the tools in the Utility Network toolbox and is recorded in the network properties.
+Network properties such as network rules, network categories, and terminal configurations are defined for network classes using the asset group and asset type fields.

 The Asset group and Asset type fields serve as the major and minor classifications for network classes:

-• The Asset type field must be configured by assigning an attribute domain for a finer classification of the asset group.
+- The Asset type field must be configured by assigning an attribute domain for a finer classification of the asset group.
 To do this, attribute domains are created exclusively for assignment to the Asset type field and assigned at the subtype level.
 Attribute domains for the Asset type field are created using the Domains view or the Create Domain and Add Coded Value To Domain tools.
-The Assign Domain To Field tool is used to assign the domain to the Asset type field for a specific asset group by using the subtype code.
+The Assign Domain To Field tool or Subtypes view is used to assign the domain to the Asset type field for a specific asset group and subtype.

 Caution:

-• The code value for the asset type attribute domain and asset group subtype cannot exceed 1023.
+- The coded value for the asset type attribute domain and asset group subtype cannot exceed 1023.

 The following is an example of feature classification in a gas domain network: